What Animals Eat Mice?

 There is another animal that has been known to feast on mice.
 It belongs with the mammals but differs from those listed above in many ways.
 Unlike the other mammals, this species has a large majority that would refuse to eat mice, even if hungry.
 Its members that do partake of them are located only in certain nations, and they are often shunned by those found throughout the rest of the world.
 This distinctive mammal is the human, and it is one of the mouse’s foremost enemies.

 As a species, we humans are perhaps the pickiest eaters on the food chain — mainly because we can be.
 Not limited to eating only that which we catch, our tastes have refined to the point where we are easily turned off by certain foods, especially ones that are known to be parasite-carrying plague spreaders.

-Yet there are still parts of the world where conditions dictate that food be taken where it can be found, and it is there that mice are eaten on a regular basis.
-And though some of the countries that offer mouse on the menu no longer suffer economically, traditional dishes continue to be offered, sometimes as cultural delicacies for visiting tourists with strong stomachs.
+There are parts of the world where conditions dictate that food be taken where it can be found, and it is there that mice are eaten on a regular basis.
+Though some of the countries that offer mouse on the menu no longer suffer economically, traditional dishes continue to be offered, sometimes as cultural delicacies for visiting tourists with strong stomachs.
 Mice cooked in a variety of ways may be sampled in parts of Vietnam, China, Korea, Malawi and Zambia.